 Finally, we examine the role of these agents in treating major depressive disorder in pediatric outpatient populations.
-Tables 1 and 2 show included drugs, FDA approved uses, and recommended dosages.
+Tables 1 and 2 show included drugs, dosage forms and recommended doses, and FDA-approved (labeled) uses.

 Table 1: Second-Generation Antidepressants Approved for Use in the United States